 Purchasing power of 1 gold coin = 16 * 2 / 4 = 8 ( 8 fishes or 8 apples)

-A higher preference for saving forces prices to go down.
+A higher preference for that money forces prices to go down.
 Now Alice and Bob have a greater quantity of savings, while their production and consumption level is maintained.